dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 ## Overview

-The title of this lab comes from an early English book on gaming, *The Compleat Gamester*, published in 1674 and attributed to Charles Cotton.
+This lab will let you practice writing more games of chance using functions that return results.

-Mr. Cotton had a penchant for compleatness.
-He also contributed to a book called *The Compleat Angler* ("Being a difcourfe of FISH and FISHING not unworthy of the perufal of moft Anglers.")
+The title of this lab comes from an early English book on gaming, *The Compleat Gamester*, published in 1674 and attributed to Charles Cotton, who also contributed to a book called *The Compleat Angler* ("Being a difcourfe of FISH and FISHING not unworthy of the perufal of moft Anglers.")

 ## Setup